-A common rebuttal asserts that the source of these problems were the oil embargos of 1973 and 1979 which caused oil prices to skyrocket.
-However, this is largely mistaken; the fiscal policies that led to the Great Inflation predate both the embargos: Johnson’s Great Society social programmes, the Vietnam War, the Cold War, and the Space Race all happened a long time before OPEC decided to slash oil production and place an embargo on oil exports.
-True, the twin oil crises did indeed exasperate the economic problems but they weren’t the primary cause of them, far from it.
-The graph below shows there is no direct correlation between inflation and the oil shocks of the 70s.
+A common rebuttal asserts that the source of these problems were the oil embargoes of 1973 and 1979 which caused oil prices to skyrocket.
+However, this is largely mistaken; the fiscal policies that led to the Great Inflation predate both the embargoes: Johnson’s Great Society social programmes, the Vietnam War, the Cold War, and the Space Race all happened a long time before OPEC decided to slash oil production and place an embargo on oil exports.
+True, the twin oil crises did indeed exasperate the economic problems but they were not the primary cause of them, far from it.
+The graph below shows there is no direct correlation between inflation (the blue) and the price of oil (the red).
 The start of the Great Inflation was in 1965, a long time before the 1973 oil embargo.

-The full network effect of the Nixon shock meant that spiralling interest rates and inflation led to prolonged periods of volatility and instability that caused economic devastation for many, once inflationary problems set in they are very difficult to reverse.
+The full network effect of the Nixon shock, and the years of monetary inflation that preceded it, meant that spiralling interest rates and inflation led to prolonged periods of volatility and instability that caused economic devastation for many, once inflationary problems set in, they are very difficult to reverse.
 This was all caused by the reckless fiscal policies of the government and similarly irresponsible monetary policies by the Federal Reserve, enabled by the transition into a fiat system of floating currencies anchored by nothing but “faith and confidence” in the dollar.
-The global implications of such policies will be revisited again in part two of my series on the Nixon shock.

 The relationship between war and the fiat system cannot be ignored.
+Franklin Roosevelt famously uttered the words “war costs money and that means taxes and bonds and bonds and taxes”.
 Under a gold standard governments can only pay for war either by raising taxes or by selling war bonds.
 If you actually have to part with physical gold to pay for bombs and munitions, to pay for soldiers’ salaries, to transport all the heavy machinery then you will quickly run out of gold and the capacity to wage war is greatly reduced.
-Likewise, if the war is not popular among the people then the citizenry will cease buying war bonds and the government will run out of funds.
-However, the fiat system enables countries to finance wars by printing and borrowing money and as a result spending on warfare is no longer constrained.
+Likewise, if the war is not popular among the people, then the citizenry will cease buying war bonds and the government will run out of funds.
+However, the fiat system enables countries to finance wars essentially just by printing money and as a result spending on warfare is no longer constrained by monetary obligations.
 The author David Graeber echoes this view in his book, Debt: